richardclinton/richardclinton/README.md

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about Python,PHP, JAVA, DJANGO, ODOO, KOTLIN, ANGULAR
+- 💬 Ask me about Python,Django,odoo, Kotlin
 - 📫 How to reach me: richardclinton42@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...